World Vision is looking for an External Consultant

-4. Baseline purpose, questions and intended usage
+4. World Vision is looking Baseline purpose, questions and intended usage

 Purpose: To provide an information base against the project objective and result indicators to further assess the progress within the project final evaluation.
 The baseline survey will be designed to allow measurement of the degree and quality of change as a result of the project implementation.

 Developing the analytical framework, i.e. refining and operationalizing the questions posted above, will be done in close cooperation between World Vision and the consultant.